dudung/abm-x/docs/_posts/2020-06-08-fluid-thermal-conductivity-measurement.md

 Purpose of this post is the future plan to produce Fig 1 using JS, X3DOM, Three.js, or SVG, with a real problem.
 In `js-draw-apparatus` there is only the image file without any JS files for description.

 ## Edit
 2020-06-08 Create this post.
-Require further action. <br />
+Require further action for implementation. <br />

 ## References
 1. <a name="ref1"></a> Yunita Anggraini, "Effects of Methylation on Chemical Bond and Thermophysical Properties of Ionic Based Imidazolium Cation", Tesis Magister, Institut Teknologi Bandung, Indonesia, 6 Jun 2018, url <https://digilib.itb.ac.id/index.php/gdl/view/47481>.